rimvelvet31/rimvelvet31/README.md

 - 👀 I’m interested in software engineering, data science, and web development
 - 🌱 I’m currently learning C, Java, Python, and Web Development
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 You can reach me at redimportante13@gmail.com